abemo/bang/cmsi4072-assignments/software-requirements-specification.md

 5.2.4.4 The optimizer shall delete dead code.

+5.2.4.5 The optimizer shall pass the optimized, decorated AST to the interpreter.

 <!-- Describe features that completed system can be expected to have.
 Describe what completed system will do, but without describing how it will be accomplished.
 Each subsection should describe a single discrete functional requirement w/ a meaningful name.
 All "shall" statements must be numbered.
 No "will" or "should" statements should be numbered.